khantilchoksi/Slack-Bot/Design_1.2.md

  * Bot will provide list of different templates for the storyboards[S2].
  * User selects the template for the board from the list provided earlier.[S3]
  * After the template is chosen by the user, bot creates the template board and provides the trello lists created in the board.
 [S4]
+ * Bot also provides default template cards(i.e. tasks) inside each list in the template.[S5]
+  * If the user provides already created storyboard id, then the newly created storyboard will contain all the lists duplicated from the previous storyboard.
+[S6]
- * Bot further asks for the modifications required in the template [S5].
+ * Bot further asks for the modifications required in the template [S7].

 **(iii) Subflows**